 Identifying, Detecting and Mitigating External Financial Crime Risks

-Financial institutions need to remain vigilant in their efforts to identify and detect red flags related to potential imposter, investment and product scams, as well as schemes to defraud government funding and assistance programs, charities and other organizations serving as fronts for illicit activities and cyber fraud.
+Financial institutions need to remain vigilant in their efforts to identify and detect red flags related to potential imposter, investment and product scams, as well as schemes to defraud government funding and assistance programmes, charities and other organisations serving as fronts for illicit activities and cyber fraud.
 They need to do this while also operating with reduced resources.

 Global financial intelligence units (FIUs) and regulators have identified a number of COVID-19-related red flags that institutions should consider, inclusive of their customers’ overall financial activity and the institutions own risk profile, to determine whether a transaction may be suspicious.
 Some red flags are discussed in detail below:

-- Impersonation of government agencies such as the Centers for Disease Control and Prevention, international organizations like the World Health Organization (WHO) or other healthcare organizations.
+- Impersonation of government agencies such as the Centers for Disease Control and Prevention, international organisations like the World Health organisation (WHO) or other healthcare organisations.